nicolehao34/nicolehao34.github.io/index.md

 - **AI Engineering at Ascot Group** <br>
 At Ascot Group, an international specialty reinsurance company, I prototyped a system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.

-  Through this work, I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry; it deepened my interest in building AI systems that simplify workflows and reduce operational overhead.
+   I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry; it deepened my interest in building AI systems that simplify workflows and reduce operational overhead.

 ------